 Seeing the Hoi An Memories Show

 If you’re staying at a hotel in Old Town, you can walk to the northern bridge of Hoi An Memories Land (the Moonlight Bridge) in about 20 to 30 minutes.
 That bridge is located here on Google Maps.
 You can also access the island from the southern bridge, located here on Google Maps.
+Keep in mind that you can use the Grab app to order taxis if you prefer not to walk.

 There are ticket booths at the beginning of both bridges onto the island.
 If you buy your ticket ahead of time via Klook or GetYourGuide, you’ll receive a confirmation or QR code that you’ll show to the ticket booth to receive a physical ticket.